Wednesday, August 12, 2009

 Rough winter

-Unfortunately, it appears that Stacey has now contracted something and she's probably in for it as well...poor thing.
+Unfortunately, it appears that S has now contracted something and she's probably in for it as well...poor thing.
 She tried so hard not to get it - O.J., vitamins, etc. - but living with a sick person makes it practically impossible to avoid.

 It's surprising that sickness was kept at bay as long as it has been, since everyone (and I mean everyone) in my office has had an ailment in the recent weeks.
 New Zealand proudly raised it's hand early (not one to be left out, you know) to declare it had cases of the pig flu, and it's been spreading pretty handily ever since.
 Fortunately, for most people the symptoms seem to be relatively mild.